8:45am to 3:05 - Reception, Years 1 and 2

-School doors open at 8:35am for children to enter the classrooms
+School gates open at 8:35am for children to enter the classrooms

 If your child is ill and cannot attend school, please inform the office by 9:30am, each day of absence